-(7) Highheat procedures.
+(7) High-heat procedures.

-- (a) Implement high-heat procedures when the ambient outdoor temperature meets the definition of a heat wave..
-These procedures must include the following to the extent practical: - (b) Ensure that effective communication by voice, observation, or electronic means is maintained so that employees at the work site can contact a supervisor when necessary.
-An electronic device, such as a cell phone or text messaging device, may be used for this purpose only if reception in the area is reliable. - (c) Observe employees for alertness and signs or symptoms of heat illness and implement one or more of the following: - (A) Must be relieved from duty and provided with a sufficient means to reduce body temperature. - (B) Must be monitored to determine whether medical attention is necessary. - (C) Must create a mandatory buddy system, or - (D) Other effective means of observation - (d) Designate one or more employees on each worksite as authorized to call for emergency medical services, and allow other employees to call for emergency services when no designated employee is available. - (e) - (f)
+- (a) Implement high-heat procedures when the temperature equals or exceeds 95 degrees Fahrenheit.
+These procedures must include the following to the extent practicable: - (b) Ensure that effective communication by voice, observation, or electronic means is maintained so that employees at the work site can contact a supervisor when necessary.
+An electronic device, such as a cell phone or text messaging device, may be used for this purpose only if reception in the area is reliable. - (c) Observe employees for alertness and signs or symptoms of heat illness and implement one or more of the following: - (A) Must be relieved from duty and provided with a sufficient means to reduce body temperature. - (B) Must be monitored to determine whether medical attention is necessary. - (C) Must create a mandatory buddy system, or - (D) Other effective means of observation - (d) Designate one or more employees on each worksite as authorized to call for emergency medical services, and allow other employees to call for emergency services when no designated employee is available. - (e) Remind employees throughout the work shift to drink plenty of water.
+An average adult should drink 32 oz. an hour. - (f) Hold pre-shift meetings before the commencement of work to review the high heat procedures, encourage employees to drink plenty of water, and remind employees of their right to take a cool-down rest when necessary and its location.